 \section{Numerical simulation setup}

+As previously said, the simplified model described by \Refe{E:SimSys} may grab the main features of a complex non-linear power system model that works in suitable conditions.
+To show what happens to frequency when a complex power system is stimulated by loads modeled as stochastic and how frequency depends on system settings and aggregated parameters, we resort to numerical simulations and elect the well known \textsc{ieee 14 bus} power system to the role of our benchmark\footnote{ Simulations were performed with the simulator \textsc{pan} \cite{8052254}.}.
+Since the insight coming from \Refe{E:SimSys} has general validity, we could have chosen other known power system models than the \textsc{ieee 14 bus} power system.

-The simplified model described by \Ref{E:SimSys} may only grab the main features of a complex non-linear power system model.
-Thus, we resort to numerical simulations and elect the well known \textsc{ieee 14 bus} power system to the role of our benchmark.
-It is extended with several additions, that are used in different ways and scenarios depending on the factors shaping frequency deviations that we want to highlight. \begin{itemize} \item Each of the two generating units of the \textsc{ieee 14 bus} power system is equipped with a \ac{tg}, whose control scheme is modified by including a dead-band block (see \RefFig{F:TgI}).
+In the following, the \textsc{ieee 14 bus} power system is extended with several additions (see \RefFig{F:14bus}), which are used in different ways and scenarios depending on the factors shaping frequency deviations that we want to highlight. \begin{itemize} \item Each of the two generating units of the \textsc{ieee 14 bus} power system is equipped with a \ac{tg}, whose control scheme is modified by including a dead-band block (see \RefFig{F:TgI}).